 Priorities for Child Care Action

-In blue Action Step Leader/Co-Leaders: The member(s) of the Action Step Leadership Team who stepped up to convene the meetings and be responsible for reporting updates at the Zoom Calls with the Child Care Community.
+Team Leader/Co-Leaders: When applicable, members of a leadership team for a bill or a priority are listed.
+The member marked in blue has stepped up to convene the meetings and be responsible for reporting updates at the Zoom Calls with the Child Care Community and other relevant meetings.

 _________________________________________________________